MidnightBSD/src/README.md

 * On read, compression and format are always detected automatically.

-* The same API is used for all formats; in particular, it's very easy for software using libarchive to transparently handle any of libarchive's archiving formats.
+* The same API is used for all formats; it should be very easy for software using libarchive to transparently handle any of libarchive's archiving formats.